 Now that we are done discovering the food they eat, let us now explore the different places where we celebrate Khmer New Year,

-In this time where most of the people spend their holidays with their families, tourists from the two largest cities, Phnom Penh and Siem Reap, can still experience the festivity.
+During this time when most people spend their holidays with their families, tourists from the two largest cities, Phnom Penh and Siem Reap can still experience the festivity.
 Both cities have their own way of celebrating New Year.

 It is Cambodia’s capital city but during this time, it is quiet than usual.
 Tourists can enjoy the peacefulness of the city.
 You will be amazed at the procession on the final day of the celebrations which involves elephants and horses.